 You should also have a separate area for shipping items.
+Because you need to be able to send a parcel to its customer.
 Once an item has been packed and has the correct shipping label, set it aside.
 You do this, because it is then ready for pickup at any time, but also because you make some space in and around the ship station.

 The area you aren’t using now, can still be used for a good cause.
 For example, for your workers and machines to move more freely.
 Or to have more space between the receiving and shipping areas.
 If your online store grows further and further, you might give up this free area and turn it into something else, like an extra packing and shipping station, or an extended area for your high-velocity orders.

 Here are some frequently asked questions about setting up and organizing your warehouse storage:

 Many online retailers want to know how much warehouse storage costs.
 There is no simple answer to this because it differs per situation.
 You pay more if your warehouse is at an “A”-location and if it’s in a major city.
 The rule of thumb for warehouse storage costs is 75 euros per square meter.
 Here is a list of how much warehouse storage costs in different cities across Europe.

 Rule of thumb for warehouse storage costs = €75 per m²